Close reading is an important skill for students to learn. Not only is it required by the Common Core standards, but it helps deepen comprehension.

 You also want to choose reading passages at the appropriate level for your students.
 Close reading is designed to help kids better understand challenging texts, but you don’t want the readings to be too difficult.
 This will discourage kids.

-It’s important to select a variety of texts, including fiction, nonfiction, and poetry to ensure that they can use close reading strategies for any type of passage.
+Make sure to select a variety of texts, including fiction, nonfiction, and poetry to ensure that they can use close reading strategies for any type of passage.
 Mixing up the readings will also keep things more interesting and appeal to readers who enjoy different types of texts.

 Seasonal Close Reading Passages